Helene Schjerfbeck: Exhibitions

-In 1913 Schjerfbeck met the art-dealer Gösta Stenman, with whose encouragement she exhibited at Malmö in 1914, Stockholm in 1916 and St Petersburg in 1917.
-In 1917 Stenman organised her first solo exhibition and in that year Einar Reuter (alias H. Ahtela) published the first Schjerfbeck monograph.
+In 1913 Schjerfbeck was sought out by the art dealer Gösta Stenman, who became convinced of her work's quality and set about making her better known.
+Through his encouragement she exhibited at Malmö in 1914, Stockholm in 1916 and St Petersburg in 1917.
+In 1917 Stenman organised her first solo exhibition.
+That same year, Einar Reuter — a forest officer and art enthusiast who had befriended Schjerfbeck in Hyvinkää — published the first monograph on her work under the pseudonym H. Ahtela.
 Later she exhibited at Copenhagen (1919), Gothenburg (1923) and Stockholm (1934).
 In 1937 Stenman organised another solo exhibition for her in Stockholm, and in 1938 he began paying her a monthly stipend.
 Her paintings were successfully displayed in several exhibitions in Sweden in the 1930s and 1940s.
+A large retrospective planned for the United States in 1939 had to be cancelled owing to the outbreak of war.
+In 1942, on the occasion of Schjerfbeck's 80th birthday, Stenman organised a major tribute exhibition in Stockholm.